Riccardo-Foschi/Blender-Uncertainty-Calculator/README.md

-Blender plugin for uncertainty assessment of hypotetical 3D reconstruction of lost or never built architecture
+Blender plugin for uncertainty assessment of hypothetical 3D reconstruction of lost or never-built architecture

 [Download the plugin from here!](https://github.com/rikkarlo/Blender-Uncertainty-Calculator/releases/download/v2.3.1/AU_VR.py)

-How to install: Edit -> Preferences -> Add-ons -> Install from Disk -> Browse to the "AU_VR.py" python script downloaded from the link above -> the plugin will appear on the sidebar in the newly created "Uncertainty" tab.
+How to install: Edit -> Preferences -> Add-ons -> Install from Disk -> Browse to the "AU_VR.py" python script downloaded from the link above -> The plugin will appear on the sidebar in the newly created "Uncertainty" tab.

 <img src="https://github.com/user-attachments/assets/6e354786-3ca5-4855-a36d-bbe82779feaf" alt="install plugin" width="400" height="">